FIYINT/MR-JIDE/README.md

 # BIO:
 A dynamic and results-driven Data Analyst with a multidisciplinary background in Digital Marketing and Radio Presenting, combining analytical rigor with creative communication skills.
-With over 2years of experience working with data-driven insights to solve business challenges, I specialize in transforming raw data into actionable strategies that enhance performance, optimize marketing campaigns, and support informed decision-making.
+With over two years of experience working with data-driven insights to solve business challenges, I specialize in transforming raw data into actionable strategies that enhance performance, optimize marketing campaigns, and support informed decision-making.

 Passionate about storytelling through data, I bring a unique perspective shaped by my experience in front-facing media and digital content creation, enabling me to effectively bridge the gap between data science, marketing, and audience engagement.